jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 > An understandable [[thoughts/consensus|consensus]] algorithm.

-A distilled version of the [Raft paper](https://raft.github.io/raft.pdf)
+A distilled version of the [Raft paper](https://raft.github.io/raft.pdf).
+For a more graphic version, see this [visualization of Raft by The Secret Lives of Data](http://thesecretlivesofdata.com/raft/).

-## Replicated State Machines
+## Distributed Consensus
+When you only have one machine, it is easy to figure out what the state of that machine is in.
+But what happens when you have multiple machines that need to agree on some value or state?

 How do we arrive at a shared set of state across multiple machines that can be as far as opposite sides of the world?
 How do we handle machines crashing and become unable to respond to incoming requests?

+This is the problem of *distributed consensus*

+## Replicated State Machines
 Generally, this is done using a log of actions that are *replicated* across all machines.
 Keeping this replicated log consistent between all the machines is the job of the *consensus algorithm*.
-They allow a collection of machines to agree on some shared state which still make sense even when there are bad actors, latency, or unavailability.
+They allow a collection of machines to agree on some shared state which still make sense even when there is latency or unavailability.

 In more formal language, consensus algorithms should typically have the following properties:
-1. Safety in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there is no known solutions, e.g. [[thoughts/fault tolerance#Byzantine Faults|Byzantine Faults]])
+1. Safety in the face of network delays, partitions, packet loss, duplication, and reordering (except under certain cases where there are no known solutions, e.g. [[thoughts/fault tolerance#Byzantine Faults|Byzantine Faults]])
 2. Functional (available) as long as the majority of servers are operational and can communicate
 3. Latency resilient and does not depend on timing of messages to ensure consistency

 Raft is one such consensus algorithm for managing a replicated log.
 It is an alternative to [Paxos](<https://en.wikipedia.org/wiki/Paxos_(computer_science)>) which is the main consensus algorithm in use over the last decade.
 The main aim is to make it *understandable* to builders and students alike.

+It is important to note that Raft assumes that all messages have been authenticated/authourized.
+It hands this responsibility to the [[thoughts/Transport Layer|transport layer]] to deal with.
+As such, Raft *does not have any protection against malicious actors*.
+More discussion in this [Google Groups conversation](https://groups.google.com/g/raft-dev/c/8WIrWfzIkvM).

 ## Consensus
 Raft implements consensus by first electing a *leader*, then giving that leader temporary but complete responsibility for managing the replicated log.
 When a leader fails or becomes disconnected, a new leader is elected.